Wednesday, October 6, 2021

 5. In the same pan, add the remaining tablespoon of olive oil.
 Add the peperoncino and onion and saute' for a couple of minutes.

-6. Add the rice and cook stirring continuously for 2 minutes.
+6. Add the risotto rice and cook stirring continuously for 2 minutes.

 7. Add the remaining white wine and simmer for 2 more minutes until the wine evaporates.
 Season with salt and pepper.

-8. Simmer the risotto for 10 minutes at medium low heat, stirring and adding hot water, 1 cup at a time, when absorbed.
+8. Simmer the risotto for 10 minutes at medium low heat, stirring and adding hot water (seafood stock or chicken broth), 1 cup at a time, when absorbed.

 9. Add the seafood with its juice.
 And mix.